 Distributed network definition

-A distributed network, also known as a decentralized network, is a type of network architecture where computing resources and data are spread across multiple nodes, usually across various geographical locations, that work together as a single network.
+A distributed network, also known as a decentralized network or peer-to-peer network, is a type of network architecture where computing resources and data are spread across multiple nodes, usually across various geographical locations, that work together as a single network.
 Unlike centralized networks, where control and data reside in a single central hub, distributed networks decentralize this control, enhancing resilience, scalability, and, potentially, security.

 See also: internet security, network security protocols